November 29, 2023

 The State of Hawaii has conducted viral genome sequencing on a fraction of the positive specimens that are collected every week.
-Using this data and an additional number of viral genomes generated by CDC and its commercial partners, we generate a biweekly report highlighting the prevalent variants in the State of Hawaii and in each of the Hawaii counties.
+Using this data and an additional number of viral genomes generated by CDC and its commercial partners, we generate a report every four weeks highlighting the prevalent variants in the State of Hawaii and in each of the Hawaii counties.

 COVID-19 Reinfection Report